 The concrete outcomes of this phase were topics to discuss which ended as user stories.
 User stories define the functionalities of the designed system.
 They describe the problem, solution, and justification for such a solution.

 In a very special way, employees opened up in front of us telling us about all their daily duties, challenges, and frustrations.
-We built trust which helped us spot the biggest issue and lots of smaller.
+We built trust which helped us spot the biggest issue and lots of smaller ones.

 #2: You may hear the difference too